Why Distraction-Free Eating Should Be More of a Thing

 Published August 10, 2017

-Having dinner in front of the TV—or while holding a fork in one hand and your smartphone in the other—may seem like a harmless guilty pleasure.
+Having dinner in front of the TV—or while holding a fork in one hand and your smartphone in the other—may seem harmless.
 But a small study out of the University of Bristol in the United Kingdom suggests that when you watch TV or surf the web during snacks or meals, you’re likely to take in more calories—sometimes up to 100-percent more than you would have otherwise.
 In time, this can lead to sticky keyboards—and weight gain.

 Why does multitasking while you eat lead to an increase in the amount you eat?
 Researchers have found that the more distractions you have during mealtime or when snacking, the less satisfaction you get from eating.
 Many distractions come in digital form, with TV, computers, and phones being the biggest culprits.
 But even more novel tasks such as multitasking during mealtime while reading a book or newspaper can have a strong influence on how much we consume.